threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

   - ufw-init
 ```

 We can see that the file `ufw.yaml` will only run once and only after the file `ufw-init.yaml` has been run.
-This is important since the file `ufw-unit.yaml` executes the script `unit_init.sh`.
+This is important since the file `ufw-init.yaml` executes the script `ufw_init.sh`.
 We recall this script allows different ports in the firewall.
 Once those ports are defined, we can then run the command `ufw --force enable`.
 This will start the ufw firewall.

 ### dockerd.yaml